supark87/NeST/README.md

    conda env create -n nest -f lib/nest_env.yaml
    ```

    Once the environment is created you will need to refresh your `.bashrc` or `.bash_profile` using the following command

    ```
+   # If you are on OSX Catalina
+   source ~/.zshrc

-   #If you have a .bashrc file
+   # If you have a .bashrc file
    source ~/.bashrc
-   #If you have a .bash_profile file
+   # If you have a .bash_profile file
    source ~/.bash_profile
    ```
    The `nest` virtual environment  can then be activated using the command.